 There are more than 100 types of headaches.
 How do you know when your headache requires medical attention?

 Headaches are one of the most common health complaints.
-And while many can be caused by stress, a cold, or the weather, a few types can be symptoms of a more serious or life-threatening medical condition.
+And while many can be caused by stress, a cold, or the weather, a few types of headaches need medical attention as they can be symptoms of a more serious or life-threatening medical condition.

 As a neurosurgeon, I treat brain aneurysms, strokes, and arteriovenous malformations (AVMs), all of which may involve head pain in some fashion.
 I am often asked, “How do I know if my headache is serious?”
 Here are some clues.